 - Preheat the oven to 350°.

 - Spread the chilled dough onto a floured countertop.
-Roll it out to about 1/8" thick (adding flour as needed to keep the cookies from sticking).
+Roll it out to no more than ⅛" thick (adding flour as needed to keep the cookies from sticking).

 - Using cookie cutters, cut them into shapes and carefully transfer the cookies to greased or parchment-lined baking sheets.